-Become a better accountant by leveraging the power of Microsoft Excel.
-Learn how to use Excel for general ledger entry, forecasting, business valuation, interacting with QuickBooks, and more.
+Become a better accountant with the power of Microsoft Excel.
+Learn how to use it for general ledger entry, forecasting, business valuation, interacting with QuickBooks, and more.

 - [Michael] Excel is an underappreciated tool in a variety of fields, and this is certainly true in accounting.
 Excel can be used for profit and loss reporting, for making forecasts related to sales, expenses, and net income, and for business valuation.
 Tools like QuickBooks can actually export to Excel to make your life easier.
 From general ledger entry to effectively categorizing expenses, Excel can help make you a more efficient and effective accountant.
 I'm Dr. Michael McDonald.
 I'm a professor of finance and a frequent consultant on the use of data in finance and accounting for Fortune 500 companies and government agencies.